gitwitorg/react-eval/README.md

 This is a framework for measuring the effectiveness of LLMs and/or AI agents on generating ReactJS code.

 The main features are:
-- Batch code generation using OpenAI
+- Batch code generation using an LLM or AI agent
 - Batch ReactJS compilation and end-to-end testing using cloud sandboxes
 - Quick visualization of evaluation results